sofastack/sofastack.tech/README.md

 make serve
 ```

-Edit markdown files, you will see the pages changing in real time.
+Edit markdown files, and you will see the pages changing in real time.

 Read the [wiki](https://github.com/sofastack/sofastack.tech/wiki) to see how to contribute to the SOFAStack website.